neuronetio/gantt-schedule-timeline-calendar/README.md

 ## configuration

-gantt-schedule-timeline-calendar configuration could be hard to undestand, so we will explain it gradually (you can also take a look at [types](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/types.d.ts) or [default-config](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/default-config.ts) to understand it better).
+**gantt-schedule-timeline-calendar** configuration could be hard to undestand, so we will explain it gradually (you can also take a look at [types](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/types.d.ts) or [default-config](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/default-config.ts) to understand it better).

-Your configuration will be merged recursively with default configuration options ([default-config](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/default-config.ts)) so all options are optional.
+Your configuration will be merged recursively with default configuration options ([default-config](https://github.com/neuronetio/gantt-schedule-timeline-calendar/blob/master/src/default-config.ts)) so almost all options are optional.

-Configuration options are available at `config.` path of the state (for example `state.get('config.height')`)

 - `height` `{number}` - component height in pixels
 - `headerHeight` `{number}` - height of header and calendar in pixels